SkyTim-404/LearningML/README.md

 # ImplementML

-This is the repo that I use to try to implement machine learning algorithms
+This is the repo where I try to implement and test out different machine learning algorithms.

 ### Folder Structure
 ```